Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 When to Apply Lime First

-- How often and how widely the lime is applied
+• How evenly and frequently the lime is applied

-- How well lime is integrated into the soil, rather than left sitting on the surface
+• Whether the lime is blended into the soil or simply left on the surface

 When to Apply Fertilizer First

-When planting new grass seed, or seeds of any variety, it’s best to apply fertilizer before lime.
-If nutrients are absent from the soil, the seeds will not be able to grow effectively.
+If you are planting new seeds, such as grass, the best option is to apply lime after fertilizer.
+This method can seem counterintuitive, but you’re trying to get nutrients in the soil to support seed growth.
 No matter what the acidity level of the soil, if no nutrients are present in the soil, plants won’t germinate to their fullest potential.
 In the case where you are at the seed-planting stage, it’s best to ensure soil is complete with proper nutrients.

 When It’s Okay to Apply Lime and Fertilizer at the Same Time